VibhashDwivedi/Interactly-Assignment/Readme.md

      ```

 4. **Expose Your Local Server to the Internet Using ngrok:**
-   To allow Twilio to communicate with your local server, you need to expose it to the internet.
-You can use `ngrok` for this purpose.
+   To allow Twilio to communicate with our local server, wou need to expose it to the internet.
+We will use `ngrok` for this purpose.

     - *Install ngrok:*
     If you haven't installed ngrok yet, download it from ngrok.com and follow the installation instructions.